You are here

 2) The changing role of plants in urban environmental management

 A second strand of my research investigates how emerging knowledge of plant intelligence and capacities is reshaping ideas about the role of plants in urban environmental management, in areas as diverse as urban design, ecological management, and air pollution mitigation.
-This research informs a new book, entitled The Work that Plants Do (co-edited with Franklin Ginn and James Palmer, both at the University of Bristol, and forthcoming with Transcript), which will advance a new vocabulary for theorising emerging vegetal economies.
+This research informs the book The Work that Plants Do (co-edited with Franklin Ginn and James Palmer, and published in 2021 with Transcript), which advances a new vocabulary for theorising emerging vegetal economies.
+I was recently a Co-Investigator on an ESRC-funded knowledge exchange project on the role of plants in engaging publics with the future of heritage sites under conditions of environmental change.

 3) Visual and digital methods

-Finally, my third area of expertise is in qualitative methods, with a particular interest in qualitative digital methods and filmic geographies.
+I also have a particular interest in qualitative digital methods and filmic geographies.
 I have made four research films and published about film-making as embodied method in social and cultural geography.
 I have also used film-making as a method for stakeholder engagement.
-In my current work, I am interested in extending my work with digital technologies to sensors.

 Since the beginning of the UK Government’s austerity agenda in 2010, funding for urban parks and green spaces has decreased dramatically, and new management solutions based on blending public and voluntary sector delivery models are being explored through collaborative work between local authorities and third-sector organisations.
 This project examines how large third-sector organisations attempt to re-shape the work of local authorities in park management.
 I am the Principal Investigator, and work in collaboration with Dr Alex Vasudevan (University of Oxford).